 Other Resources - Other resources may be used by the Case Management Team in the implementation of the rehabilitation plan.
 Examples include the union, the employer community, the Medical Consultant, community organizations and family members.

 APPLICATION

-This policy applies to all workers and employers commencing July 1, 2008 regardless of the date of injury.
+This policy applies to all workers and employers regardless of the date of injury.

 EXCEPTIONAL CIRCUMSTANCES